daptiv/netscaler/README.md

 1. Actions supported:
   * :create - calls `create_resource`
-  * :update - calls `update_resource`
   * :delete - calls `delete_resource`
   * :bind   - calls `bind_resource`
 2. Attributes in the payload should be passed in as a hash
+3. Add new row in payload_filter.rb for @@attribute_list_by_resource.
+The array should contain keys from the payload that can not be updated via the Nitro Api.
-3.  `resource_type` should be the the feature that you're manipulating (ie server, lbvserver, etc)
+4.  `resource_type` should be the the feature that you're manipulating (ie server, lbvserver, etc)
-4.  `resource_id` should be set to the key of the resource (ie name, servicegroupname, etc)
+5.  `resource_id` should be set to the key of the resource (ie name, servicegroupname, etc)
-5. Be carefull of chef reserved words.
+6. Be carefull of chef reserved words.
 If you look at the `netscaler_server` resource/provider you'll see I use the payload key as my attribute names for everthing except for `servername` which doesn't exist as a key for the `server` resource type.
 The key in the options hash is still 'name' though.
 The options hash key has to match the netscaler payload key.